savioxavier/termlink/README.md

 ## 🧪 Tests

-You can run unit tests _locally_ by running the following command
+You can run unit tests _locally_ by running the following command:

 ```bash
 go test -v